suranabhavya/Data-Science-Project/README.md

 * The 'Public Works Violations' dataset can be cleaned using PWV_Cleaning.ipynb notebook.
 This will generate a processed file named PWV_processed.csv.

-* The generated PWV_processed.csv file should be loaded to TDS_Midterm_Clustering_EDA_6.ipynb to replicate our analysis and answer key questions discussed in "Insights" section.
+* The generated PWV_processed.csv file should be loaded to TDS_Midterm_Clustering_EDA_6.ipynb to replicate our analysis and find answers to key questions discussed in "Insights" section.

 * The location plots can be created for visualization by running DS_Midterm_Clustering_EDA_6.ipynb and boston_violations_map.ipynb files with the same processed data.